Semantic-Org/Semantic-UI/README.md

 * Menus

 ## UI Views
-UI Views are common ways that UI elements are grouped together to display lists of site content.
-These might be slightly prescriptive, but
+UI Views are common ways that UI collections are grouped together.
+The focus is not on providing a specific interaction, but providing a view for a website's content.
+These might be difficult to define completely.

+Examples of UI views:
+** Comment Feed
+** Activity Feed
+** Product List

 ## UI Modules

-UI modules are UI elements where it's behavior is a fundamental part of its definition.
+UI modules are UI elements where it's behavior is a fundamental part of its existence.

 Examples of UI modules:
 * Popups